 “They said, ‘do you need to go home?'”
 Diehm says.
 “And I said ‘no, I need to do these things.
 It’s the only thing that is going to make me feel okay.'”

 His father is a musician in his own right, which makes Diehm even more motivated to soldier forth with Thin Lips.
 He wants to do well by him, to make him proud.
 “Some of my earliest memories are falling asleep in his acoustic guitar case, that I now have, listening to him and his friends in the next room practicing and drinking beer,” Diehm says.
 “So he’s always been playing music, playing shows.
 He never got to tour and that was always an aspiration of his.”

-He says he talked it with his family and they were incredibly supportive; his father, he says, is bedridden now.
-Thin Lips played a benefit show in Lancaster for him in Lancaster earlier in the month.
+He says he talked it over with his family and they were incredibly supportive; his father, he says, is bedridden now.
+Thin Lips played a benefit show in Lancaster for him earlier in the month.
 “It was a really beautiful experience,” Diehm says.
 “He made it to the show.”

 At the benefit, Diehm says his father’s various musical partners from other the years performed – a folk duo, a rock band, a bar band – with friends and loved ones filling in for his parts.
 Diehm filled in with the acoustic trio before Thin Lips played.
 Chrissy says it was incredibly emotional, and she had to sneak out to the parking lot to cry.
 But as she describes this, there’s not a trace of shame or regret.